theomantz/wtrcoolr/README.md

 ```

 A final dashboard feature allows users to explore popular and trending organizations.
-To keep the list of trending organizations accurate, an algorithm in our Express server ever 24 hours implementing `node-chron`.
+To keep the list of trending organizations accurate, an algorithm in our Express server ever 24 hours implementing [node-chron](https://github.com/node-cron/node-cron).
 The algorithm selects and orders the organizations based on the daily increase in users.

 ``` javascript